ZacharyBournand/crave-finder/README.md

 # Project name
-Local Resto
+Local Resto / FeedMe / MenuMate / MeHungie

-# Project description
+## Project description
-It would be a web application that allows users to search for local restaurants.

-The user can search for local restaurants and look up individual items on their menus.
-The user can also rate a restaurant on its cleanliness, customer service, wait times, individual menu items, and possibly more as we build the application.
-A user's ratings can be stored on their profile, so that if another person finds their tastes to be particularly similar to that of the user, this person can try foods/places that user has rated highly.
+Our web applicaton seeks to make finding new flavors a local restaurants a piece of cake!

+    On our web app, the user would be able to search for local restaurants that have a particular menu item they're craving.
+Want to go and get crab rangoons?
+No problem.
+Heard of something that sounded good, but don't know what the name of the restaurant is called?
+No big deal.
+    Once the user decides on a restaurant, they will be able to view their menu directly from the web app.
+In addition to this, each restaurant on our app will have a collection of ratings.
+A restaurant will have ratings for cleanliness, customer service, wait times, an overall rating, and most importantly: a restaurant's menu will have each item rated individually.
+    User ratings will be stored on their profile allowing other users to compare tastes and possibly explore dishes and restuarants that people with similar tastes have rated highly.

+## Main Takeaways:
+- Search for restaurants by menu items
+- Rate menu items individually or the restaurant as a whole
+- Store food ratings on user profile

-# Members
+## Members
 Front-end (Angular/Typescript)
 - Jon Dela Cruz
 - Renee Kaynor